StarRocks/starrocks/introduction/StarRocks_intro.md

 * StarRocks uses a distributed architecture to divide the table horizontally and store it in multiple replications.
 The clusters are highly scalable and therefore support 1) 10PB-level data analysis, 2) Massively Parallel Processing (MPP), and 3) data replication and elastic fault tolerance.

 * Leveraging a relational model, strong data typing, and a columnar storage engine, StarRocks reduces read-write amplification through encoding and compression techniques.
-Using vectorized query execution, it fully unleashes the power of parallel computing on multi-core CPUs, therefore significantly improves query performance.
+Using vectorized query execution, it fully unleashes the power of parallel computing on multicore CPUs, therefore significantly improves query performance.

 ## Main features